The Wachtel family from Kraków

 Zdjęcie Marii Wachtel z Krakowa

-A protocol concerning Jewish inhabitants of Kraków – here Henryk Wachtel, 1940/ Source: United States Holocaust Memorial Museum
+A protocol concerning Jewish inhabitants of Kraków – in the picture: Henryk Wachtel, 1940 / Source: United States Holocaust Memorial Museum

 Nagrobek Heleny Wachtel